neo4j-php/Bolt/README.md

 ## Requirements

-Keep up with [PHP supported versions](https://www.php.net/supported-versions.php) means we are at **PHP^8**.
+Keep up with [PHP supported versions](https://www.php.net/supported-versions.php) means we are at **PHP^8.1**.

-_If you need support for PHP < 7.4 you can use latest v3.x release and if you need support for PHP 7.4 you can use v5.x.
+_If you need support for end-of-life PHP versions, here is a short list: PHP < 7.4 - v3.x, PHP 7.4 - v5.x, PHP 8.0 - v6.x
 Not all new features are implement backwards and this readme is updated to latest released version._

 ### Extensions